 If you found joy or inspiration in this post

-You can also watch The Documentary The Woodmans here:
+Watch The Documentary The Woodmans here:

-I released my single Candy’s Caravan in December 2010 in my jazz label Moontraxx Records.
-Stylistically the song is a blend of Nu-Jazz, electronica and pop – reminiscent perhaps of artists like Portishead and Annie Lennox.
+I released my single Candy’s Caravan in December 2010 on my jazz label Moontraxx Records.
+Stylistically the song is a blend of Nu-Jazz, electronica, and pop – reminiscent perhaps of artists like Portishead and Annie Lennox.
 It features two characters with different perspectives: myself as the narrator and the prostitute Candy who is the main character – like the title implies.
 Atmospherically it sounds slightly theatrical, like a short and dark Burlesque piece.

 I had completed the lyrics for Candy’s Caravan long before I had even started on the music, which fell into place when I was experimenting on the piano along with a simple pre-recorded trip-hop loop.
 The structure and arrangement for the piece I then further developed on live gigs.